 "I know," she says quietly.
 "I'll be okay."
 Bella turns her face away from the window for the first time since we left.
 "Thanks."
 She reaches over and gives my hand a quick squeeze.

 My lips twitch upward into an almost-smile for the first time in over a week.
 I've had a permanent frown etched on to my face since we left the hospital.
-I need to learn to put on a mask of indifference, though, because the sad face draws girls like flies to honey.
+I need to learn to put on a mask of indifference, though, because the tortured look seems to draw girls like flies to honey.
 And the only girl I want is the one sitting next to me.
 The one who's been scaring the shit out of me with her silence.

 She'll feel better when she comes back from Washington, and I'll feel better when I get back from Chicago.